-Disability discrimination is when you maltreated somebody in an unusual way that’s different from how other people are treated because he/she has some form of disability that’s stated under the quality act.
-Whether the discrimination is intentional or unintentional it is considered as unlawful.
+Disability discrimination is when you treated somebody in an unusual way that’s different from how other people are treated because he/she has some form of disability under the quality act.
+Whether Discrimination is intentional or unintentional, it is considered unlawful.

 What Constitutes Disability?

-You’re still covered if you have suffered disability in the past if for instance, you have undergone mental illness that took two years to finally recover from you covered by the equality act and you’re protected against any form of disability discrimination.
+You’re still covered if you have suffered disability in the past if, for instance, you have undergone mental illness that took two years to recover from you covered by the equality act finally.
+You’re protected against any form of disability discrimination.

 Equality Act Against Disability Discrimination

-According to the 2010 equality act, no individual should be discriminated because of any of the following conditions;
+According to the 2010 equality act, Discrimination because of any of the following conditions;

 - Someone predicted that you have a disability.

-- If you have relation or you’re connected with someone that has a disability.
+- You are in a relationship with someone that has a disability.

-- It is OK in the eyes of the law to favorably treat a disabled person than a nondisabled person.
+- It is OK in the eyes of the law to favorably treat a disabled person as a person that is not disabled.

 What Are Types Of Disability Discrimination?

-Basically there 6 types of disability discrimination and they include; direct discrimination, indirect discrimination, harassment, victimization, discrimination due to disability, failing to make adjustments.
+There are six types of disability discrimination, and they include; direct Discrimination, Indirect Discrimination, harassment, victimization, Discrimination due to disability, failing to make adjustments.
 Let’s take a look at the common ones briefly.

-This is when a person treats you as a disabled person in a worse manner than he treats other non-disabled persons.
-For instance, if in a job interview you told the interviewer that you have multiple sclerosis and the employer decides to reject your application even though you’re more qualified for the job than others and you’re is been denied because of your medical condition, this is considered as direct disability discrimination.
+When a person treats you as a disabled person in a worse manner than he treats other people.
+For instance, in a job interview, you told the interviewer that you have multiple sclerosis, the employer decides to reject your application even though you’re more qualified for the job than others.
+Direct disability discrimination is when you’re denied employment because of your medical condition.

-This mostly concern organizations that have a certain policy that affects disabled people when compared with other normal people that aren’t disabled.
-Indirect discrimination is considered unlawful, the only exception is that when the organization is able to provide proof that their policy is proportionate and they have a strong reason to use such policy against disabled persons.
+This mostly concerns organizations that have a policy that affects disabled people when compared with people that aren’t disabled.
+Indirect Discrimination is considered unlawful.
+The only exception is that when the organization can provide proof that their policy is proportionate and they have a strong reason to use such a policy against disabled persons.

-Indirect discrimination involves asking for a pre-requisite in a job position which disabled people don’t have and that pre-requisite isn’t applicable in that job position.
-An example here is that requiring a driver’s license for a job title when the job position doesn’t involve any driving at all, this show that disabled persons can’t apply even though driving isn’t required, in this case, it’s an indirect discrimination, but if the job position actually involves driving a bus or any other vehicle, that’s justified.
+Indirect Discrimination involves asking for a pre-requisite in a job position that disabled people don’t have, and that pre-requisite isn’t applicable in that job position.
+An example here is that requiring a driver’s license for a job title when the job position doesn’t involve any driving at all.
+This shows that disabled persons can’t apply even though driving isn’t required.
+In this case, it’s indirect Discrimination.
+Still, if the job position involves driving a bus or any other vehicle, that’s justified.

 Failure To Make Adjustments

-According to the equality act, every company or employer must make adjustments in order to make the working environment favorable to disabled people, they should help disabled people access jobs and educational resource easily just like nondisabled persons.
-This what’s referred to “making reasonable adjustments”.
-This implies that employers shouldn’t create a working space that’s only favorable to non-disabled people.
+According to the equality act, every company or employer must make adjustments to make the working environment favorable to disabled people.
+They should help disabled people access jobs and educational resources quickly, just like nondisabled persons.
+This what’s referred to “making reasonable adjustments.”
+This implies that employers shouldn’t create a working space that’s only favorable to nondisabled people.
 Disabled employees can experience some hardship if the employer fails to make reasonable adjustments.
-It’s the responsibility of the employer to create parking space close to the office for mobility impairment needs.
+It’s the responsibility of the employer to create a parking space close to the office for mobility impairment needs.

 Discrimination Due To Disability

-This involves treating disabled people badly because of their situation.
-If for example a boy was denied from getting admitted into a private nursery because he isn’t trained to use the toilet properly, like when a child has Hirschsprung’s disease.
-When they refuse to accommodate him due to this condition, it’s considered as a form of disability discrimination.
+This involves maltreating disabled people because of their situation.
+If for example, a boy was denied from getting admitted into a private nursery because he isn’t trained to use the toilet properly, like when a child has Hirschsprung’s disease.
+When they refuse to accommodate him due to this condition, it’s considered a form of disability discrimination.